Shashi-Biradar/IPL-Project/README.md

-# 🏏IPL Management System with Authentication (Python + MySQL + SQLAlchemy ORM)
+# 🏏IPL Management System (Django + MySQL)

-A Python-based IPL Management System with user authentication (Signup/Login) using MySQL database and SQLAlchemy ORM.
+A Django-based web application for managing IPL teams and players with user authentication.
-This project allows authenticated users to perform CRUD (Create, Read, Update, Delete) operations on IPL teams and players.
+The project allows users to sign up, log in, and perform CRUD (Create, Read, Update, Delete) operations on IPL records.
-With ORM, all database operations are written in a Pythonic, object-oriented way, avoiding raw SQL queries.
+Data is stored in a MySQL database, and Django’s ORM is used for database interaction.

 🚀 Features
 🔐 Authentication

-User Signup with username & password

-Secure Login with hashed passwords
+User Signup/Login/Logout (Django auth system)

-Each user has their own records
+Each user manages their own records securely

 🏏 IPL CRUD Operations